frederic-perez/AmE-dictionary/data/dictionary.md

 __stab__ _n_ :two::hammer:
 __stable condition__
 __stable__
-__staff__ _n_ The people who work for an organization.
+__staff__ _n_ :astonished: __1__ A stick that some officials carry on formal occasions. __2__ The people who work for an organization.
 In American English, staff is usually followed by a singular verb: _The museum’s staff is composed of volunteers._ In British English, staff is usually followed by a plural verb: _The staff are against the idea._
 __staffed__ _v_
 __staffer__ _n_ :five: A member of the staff of an organization, especially of a newspaper. _Staffers on the New York Times._
 __stag line__ _n_